Barcelona – one of the most unique cities in the world…

 The great draw for many though, are the whimsical (some call them mythical) chimneys that jut up from the rooftop terrace.

 Even without all of the Gaudí masterpieces, there’s enough in Barcelona to keep any traveler busy for weeks.
-The Picasso Museum, for example, is housed in five medieval buildings and contains a collection of paintings and drawings from the artist’s youth, as well as pieces from his later life.
+But you’ve got just 48 hours in Barcelona, so try to squeeze in the Picasso Museum.
+It’s housed in five medieval buildings and contains a collection of paintings and drawings from the artist’s youth, as well as pieces from his later life.
 It’s an exceptionally popular museum.

 And don’t miss the Palau de la Música Catalana, a lavish jewel of a concert hall that rivals any other in the world.
 It is so stunning a glass building has been constructed around it to ensure its preservation.
 More than 300 concerts are still held in it every year and its guided tour, which takes about an hour and a half, is well worth taking to see the interior.